 - Rich Chocolate Taste: Offers an intense chocolate flavor, perfect for chocolate lovers.

 - Silky Smooth Texture: Creates a velvety, melt-in-your-mouth experience.

 Indulge in the velvety smoothness of our Homemade Chocolate Pudding, where each spoonful offers a rich, deeply chocolatey bliss.
 With just five simple ingredients, you’re moments away from a luxurious dessert that tastes like a gourmet treat.

-You might be picturing those little prepackaged cups you can throw into your lunch, but chocolate pudding can be so much more!
-Thicker and creamier than a mousse, chocolate pudding is just as decedent and rich.
-When you make this chocolate pudding recipe, you will get an idea of how fancy pudding can be.
+You might be picturing those little pre-packaged cups you can throw into your lunch, but chocolate pudding can be so much more!
+Thicker and creamier than a mousse, chocolate pudding is just as decadent and rich.
+Once you make this chocolate pudding recipe, you will get an idea of just how fancy pudding can be.
 Family dessert, party dessert or romantic dessert—any which way you cut it, this from-scratch perfect pudding is sure to please!

-Yes.
-We much prefer the heavy whipping cream for both taste and texture, but it is possible to use whole milk instead.
-If you choose to use whole milk, increase the cornstarch to two full tablespoons.
+- Heavy Cream: Contributes to the creamy and smooth texture of the pudding.
+We much prefer the heavy whipping cream for both taste and texture, but it is possible to use whole milk, or a combination of coconut cream and almond milk can be used for a dairy-free version.
+This substitution may alter the texture slightly.
+If you choose to use milk, increase the cornstarch to two full tablespoons.

 Yes!
 This pudding is wonderful as a chocolate pie.
 You will want to double the recipe if you are filling a 9 inch pie plate that is one and a half inches deep or deeper.
 You can also just prepare the recipe as directed and add a layer of whipped cream.